rwth-iat/aas_repository_server/README.md

 3. **Policy Definition**:
    - Define authorization policies using the Rego policy language supported by OPA.
    - You can start with the example policy (policy.rego file) provided in this repository and adjust it according to your needs
+   - The policy file should be stored in the same folder as the OPA executable
    - See https://www.openpolicyagent.org/docs/latest/#rego for more about the rego language
    - You can also experiment with rego and test policy code online: https://play.openpolicyagent.org/